 - Upstairs is the very large 25-foot long double bedroom.
 At one end, nestled beneath the oval owl-hole window is the King-sized antique brass bedstead.
 Attractive oak flooring throughout.
 A large walk-in wardrobe and a dressing table are provided

-- Off the bedroom is the bathroom with roll-top bath and shower attachment
+- Off the bedroom is the bathroom with roll-top bath and separate shower

 - The ground floor is open-plan with a living area merging into the kitchen / dining area